6 Steps to becoming a thought leader using a maturity assessment [case study]

 If they wanted to educate that narrow group of people eligible for their product, they needed this group to assess their pain points.

-With a management self-assessment, companies are able to measure the maturity in certain fields.
+With a management self-assessment, companies are able to measure the maturity in certain fields with a maturity model.
 This will uncover the need for professional training or support.
 So, it’s important to ask the right questions.

 Ksawery and his team decided to design a large questionnaire with 64 questions.
 It takes about 20 to 30 minutes to fill it out.